pandas-dev/pandas/README.md

 # or PyPI
 pip install pandas
 ```
-**Import to create a virtual environment, and install Pandas there.
+**Important to create a virtual environment, and install Pandas there.
 Make sure to follow prompts for latest version of Pandas.
-Link for virtual environments can be found here: https://docs.python.org/3/library/venv.html **
+Link for virtual environments can be found here: https://docs.python.org/3/library/venv.html**

 The list of changes to pandas between each release can be found
 [here](https://pandas.pydata.org/pandas-docs/stable/whatsnew/index.html).
 For full
 details, see the commit logs at https://github.com/pandas-dev/pandas.